bdadam/bdadam.com/src/content/blog/displaying-icons-with-custom-elements.md

 date:           2015-10-14
 title:          Displaying icons with custom elements
 description:    A cross-browser technique to use SVG icons without icon-fonts
+abstract:       I created a technique for using SVG icons without pain with a simple gulp task.
-abstract:       Since HTTP/2 is not widely supported yet, it has always been a pain to use icons on web pages.
+                Since HTTP/2 is not widely supported yet, it has always been a pain to use icons on web pages.
                 There are many ways to include icons and all of them have some tradeoffs.
                 This interesting technique shows a way to include SVG-icons in a cross-browser way with using custom elements.
 tags: